wp-plugins/listen-to-quran-verses/readme.txt

 3. English version of the widget to play a random ayah every time the page loaded

 == Changelog ==

+= 1.3 =

+* Separate simple from advanced setting into two groups
+* Adding a pause to wait for the listener to repeat after the reciter

 = 1.2.1 =